There's nothing more terrifying than the current political climate as Polly Jean's 'Hope Six' tour reminds us.

 As the mobile drummers take their position at the dual kits behind her, PJ steps out from the line up of horns, keys and guitars and assumes her position centre stage.
 From that moment on, the room is hers – an audience enraptured by her phenomenal vocal range and the stories she has to tell.

 This year saw the release of the singer’s ninth studio album, the politically-charged ‘The Hope Six Demolition Project’ and this show is all about that.

 A wall of brutalist, pre-fab blocks looms over her sombre band.
 The lights range from dusky, desert yellow to a deep and eerie blue.
 The two hour and twenty-something song setlist draws mainly from her latest work – a complex art project imagined during her time spent in the Middle East.
 First ‘Hope Six’ single ‘The Wheel’ prompts big cheers.
-“They’re gonna put a Walmart here” sing the Academy hoards, during ‘The Community of Hope’ later letting out audible gasps at the spectacular saxophone solo rounding off ‘The Ministry of Social Affairs’.
+“They’re gonna put a Walmart here” sing the Academy hordes, during ‘The Community of Hope’ later letting out audible gasps at the spectacular saxophone solo rounding off ‘The Ministry of Social Affairs’.

 The pre-encore chunk of the show climaxed with a jaw-dropping performance of ‘River Anacostia’.
 The band joined Harvey, one by one, at the front of stage, singing a capella in haunting unison.
 Brixton was on its feet in rapturous applause.